department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

   </li>
   <li class="process-step list-four">

-  <b>If you have 2 disabilities,</b> we’ll round that combined value to the nearest 10% to find your combined disability rating.
+  <strong>If you have 2 disabilities</strong><br>
+  We’ll round that combined value to the nearest 10% to find your combined disability rating.
 We’ll round combined values ending in 1 to 4 down, and those ending in 5 to 9 up. <br>
   <br>
-  So in our example, your combined disability rating would be 70%.
+  <strong>In our example:</strong> Your combined disability rating would be 70%.

   </li>
   <li class="process-step list-four">

-  <b>If you have more than 2 disabilities,</b> we’ll repeat the process for each additional disability.
+  <strong>If you have more than 2 disabilities</strong>
+  We’ll repeat the process for each additional disability.
 This means we’ll take the combined value (before rounding) of the first 2 disability ratings and then combine that with the third highest rating, and so on until we’ve added all disability ratings.
 We’ll round the final value to the nearest 10% to find your combined disability rating. <br>
   <br>
-  For example, if we add a third disability, rated at 10% disabling, to our original example, we would take your combined value of 65 and look for that number in the left column of the combined ratings table.
+  <strong>For example:</strong> If we added a third disability rated at 10% disabling to our original example, we would take your combined value of 65 and look for that number in the left column of the combined ratings table.
 We would then look for 10 in the top row—and find the number where the left column and top row meet.
 In this example, that number would be 69. <br>
 <br>
 |    | *10* | 20 | 30 | 40 | 50 | 60 | 70 | 80 | 90 |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |